dlops-io/mega-pipeline/generate_text/README.md

 ```

 * `text_prompts` - Bucket where we store the text prompts that was synthesized by audio to text
-* `text_paragraphs` - Bucket where we store the generated text from GPT2
+* `text_paragraphs` - Bucket where we store the generated text from GPT2 or OpenAI API

 * -d, --download    Download text prompts from GCS bucket
 Write a function to download all text prompts from the bucket `text_prompts` and store them locally in a folder `text_prompts`